You're Going to Lose That Girl: Release

 Help! was released by EMI's Parlophone label on 6 August 1965, with "You're Going to Lose That Girl" as the sixth track, between "Another Girl" and "Ticket to Ride".
 Capitol released the soundtrack album in North America with an altered track listing as Help! on 13 August.
 The track, alternatively titled "You're Gonna Lose That Girl", is eleventh and is sequenced between two orchestral pieces.
-The track includes the first use of Harrison's Sonic Blue Fender Stratocaster, with he and Lennon each having been gifted one during the Beatles' 1965 US tour.
+The track includes the first use of Harrison's Sonic Blue Fender Stratocaster, he and Lennon each having been gifted one during the Beatles' 1965 US tour.
 The guitar remained one of Harrison's favorites and featured heavily on the Beatles next album, Rubber Soul.

 Writer Jacqueline Warwick describes the track as an "advice" song, comparable to "She Loves You" and the Beatles' earlier covers of girl groups.
 Everett describes McCartney and Harrison's responsorial backing vocals as being heavily influenced by Motown music.
 Warwick imagines Motown based choreography for the song: "it's easy to picture Paul and George shimmying and wagging their fingers if only they hadn't instruments to contend with."
 In his musicological analysis of the song's chord progressions, Everett describes the changes as "jarringly original".
 MacDonald describes the track as one of the few recorded during the Help! sessions that stands up, singling out the vocals in particular.

 The music journalist Bill Wyman interprets the Ramones' song "You're Gonna Kill That Girl" as a parody of the song.